TeamPandory/pandorytool/README.md

 - Dirty Clide: Allowing us to use their music @ https://dirtyclide.bandcamp.com/
 - Lyndsay Bullock: Allowing the use of her "Pyro" work on our default skin @ https://www.facebook.com/lyndsaybullock.artist/
 - Supercoco: For his work on the Pandory Nitro skin, and helping us out with bits re: arcade goodness.
 Go check his store in Spain! https://www.okcomputeronline.com/
-- OCRemix - for allowing us to share awesome remixes, not pissing on content creators
+- OCRemix - for allowing us to share awesome remixes.
 - FilePirate: Providing information re: game configs, the headaches.
 - and...
 YOU!
 To anyone who has supported us, and continues to help share info with other Pandora users.